-60. On January 17, 2013, Patriot transmitted its second proposal, which effectively rejected the UMWA proposal in its entirety.
+61. On January 17, 2013, Patriot transmitted its second proposal, which effectively rejected the UMWA proposal in its entirety.
 (Robertson Decl.
 Ex.
 3) The changes included:

-a.
-An additional \$5 million initial cash contribution to the VEBA, and

-- postponement of the VEBA transition date from April 1 to June 1 in apparent recognition of the fact that an April 1 date was simply not feasible. - b.
+- a.
+An additional \$5 million initial cash contribution to the VEBA, representing approximately one month of its monthly retiree medical expense and postponement of the VEBA transition date from April 1 to June 1 in apparent recognition of the fact that an April 1 date was simply not feasible. - b.
 Raising the maximum annual profit-sharing distributions to the VEBA from \$20 million to \$40 million and applying the profit-sharing to 2014, even though Patriot's business plan did not contemplate profits sufficient to generate any profit-sharing until 2016. - c.
 A modest scaling back of its original proposal to eliminate nearly all contractual provisions protecting UMWA members' job opportunities and work jurisdiction. - d.
-An agreement to the UMWA's suggestion as to how recoveries obtained by the litigation trust would be distributed, but no agreement to the litigation trust mechanism that would facilitate such recoveries. - 61.
-Patriot's proposal left intact the other proposed changes to these provisions included in its initial proposal even though they do nothing to improve profitability or cash flow and the 1114 proposal continued to rely upon the vague term of "net income" and broad exclusions that left the UMWA's Negotiating Team uncertain as to precisely how the proposed profit-sharing mechanism would function. - 62.
+An agreement to the UMWA's suggestion as to how recoveries obtained by the litigation trust would be distributed, but no agreement to the litigation trust mechanism that would facilitate such recoveries. - 62.
+Patriot's proposal left intact the other proposed changes to these provisions included in its initial proposal even though they do nothing to improve profitability or cash flow and the 1114 proposal continued to rely upon the vague term of "net income" and broad exclusions that left the UMWA's Negotiating Team uncertain as to precisely how the proposed profit-sharing mechanism would function. - 63.
 The Patriot and UMWA Negotiating teams met on January 18.
-The UMWA Negotiating Team opened the meeting by noting a difference between PwC and Patriot's advisors as to the amount of money generated by the Patriot's profit sharing proposal
+The UMWA Negotiating Team opened the meeting by noting a difference between PwC and Patriot's advisors as to the amount of money generated by the Patriot's profit sharing proposal assuming the forecasts in Patriot's October bank plan, which PwC had calculated to be

-The UMWA stated that it had not rejected the VEBA concept, but could not accept an essentially unfunded VEBA.

-- Goncerned that the inability of the UMWA and Patriot to come to the same understanding on the amount of profit-sharing payments assuming the forecasts in Patriot's October Bank Plan were the result of PwC's inability to manipulate a fully dynamic model, President Roberts reiterated again his concern that Patriot had stated UMWA advisers would need to travel to St. Louis to use the Hyperion system in order to have full access to Patriot's model.
+- 2016.
+The UMWA stated that it had not rejected the VEBA concept, but could not accept an essentially unfunded VEBA. - on the amount of profit-sharing payments assuming the forecasts in Patriot's October Bank Plan were the result of PwC's inability to manipulate a fully dynamic model, President Roberts reiterated again his concern that Patriot had stated UMWA advisers would need to travel to St. Louis to use the Hyperion system in order to have full access to Patriot's model.
 UMWA advisers arranged to travel to St. Louis to examine the Hyperion system and evaluate its capacity to perform the analyses necessary to develop and evaluate proposals.
-The UMWA's advisers traveled to St. Louis on January 24, 2013. - 64.
+The UMWA's advisers traveled to St. Louis on January 24, 2013. - 65.
 Once again, the UMWA Negotiating Team asked for more information about Patriot's estimate as to the value of its unsecured claim.
 President Roberts asked, "If you've told me in these negotiations, I'm not sure I've heard it what is your position on the value of our claim?
 The lower number you put on that claim, the worse off we are as far as being able to fund the VEBA."
-The UMWA received no substantive response to its inquiry. - 65.
+The UMWA received no substantive response to its inquiry. - 66.
 The UMWA Negotiating Team also asked whether Patriot's proposal contemplated active employees with a vested right to retiree medical care transitioning to the VEBA and noted this population may comprise approximately half of Patriot's unionized workforce.
 Patriot sought to eliminate certain agreements altogether at idled operations, thereby eliminating all work jurisdiction provisions and job opportunities for UMWA members.
 At active operations, the UMWA Negotiating Team pointed out that Patriot's proposal left it with the ability to avoid its successorship obligations at certain mines.